 Successful plans require clear, measurable goals.
 Not only will these goals inform changes to your strategy as you go, but you can monitor your progress to stay motivated along the way.

-In this case, how will know that you’ve succeeded?
+How will know that you’ve succeeded?
 What numbers will you be able to tie to your content marketing efforts?
 These are your performance metrics.
 Here are a few you might want to make note of:

 - Organic, referral & social media visits